lazyatom/interblah.net/soups/site/about-this-site.markdown

 About me
 -------

 Hello, I'm James Adam, and you've found my blog-type-thing.
-I run [Exciting](http://exciting.io), a product development and prototyping studio based in London.
+I'm a part of  [Good Enough](https://goodenough.us), a product development and prototyping studio.
 You can also find information about me at [lazyatom.com](http://lazyatom.com).

 :title: About this site